 BOWIE MERCI MONTREAL

 Last year, the regal quartet’s Montreal Forum gig on The Game tour was offered up for public consumption, on both chart-topping DVD and Top 20 double CD.
 It’s of some interest to Bowiephiles for being the show that featured Queen’s live debut of Under Pressure – the studio-spar version of which sat atop the UK singles charts the very same third week of November 1981.
 Often thought of as much more the band’s composition than the Duke’s (its melody being recycled from earlier Queen demo, Feel Like for starters); that was, in no small part, down to the single being released by EMI, and not DB’s then record company, RCA.
-Furthermore, it’s widely accepted that during the recording (which had started out as nothing more than a drunken jam session featuring rambling covers of David’s ’70s hits as well as Cream classics like I Feel Free), Freddie Mercury enthused of the artistic and financial freedoms afforded to Queen by their label, and less than 18 months later Bowie had joined them at the EMI stable.
+Furthermore, it’s widely accepted that during the recording (which had started out as nothing more than a drunken jam session featuring rambling covers of David’s ’70s hits as well as Mott and Cream classics like All The Young Dudes and I Feel Free), Freddie Mercury enthused of the artistic and financial freedoms afforded to Queen by their label, and less than 18 months later Bowie had joined them at the EMI stable.

 But even though Brian May has subsequently acknowledged that “David took over the song lyrically,” our man was slightly less effusive, claiming “it stands up better as a demo” (title: People On Streets – but have we been given the chance to make up our own minds?
 Tease!), and so it goes that it famously took Bowie a whole 14 years to consider performing it in his own concerts, and even then, initially added as a last-minute face-saving measure to counteract a hostile US press, not to mention much of an apathetic and downright aggressive audience who’d only come for joint headliners Nine Inch Nails.